czcorpus/mquery/README.md

+# MQuery

-# MQuery - an HTTP API server for mining corpora using Manatee-Open engine
+MQuery is an HTTP API server for mining language corpora using Manatee-Open engine.

 ## API